wooorm/groff-escape/readme.md

 ## API

-This package exports the following identifiers: `groffEscape`.
+This package exports the identifier `groffEscape`.
 There is no default export.

 ### `groffEscape`